How to fix Boot Camp problems on your Mac

-If you see ‘the startup disk cannot be partitioned or restored to a single partition,’ it means that Boot Camp Assistant is having trouble partitioning or restoring your boot disk to a single partition.
+If you see 'the startup disk cannot be partitioned or restored to a single partition,' or 'the disk does not have enough space to successfully partitioned,' it means that Boot Camp Assistant is having trouble partitioning or restoring your boot disk to a single partition.
 Fortunately, there are several things you can do to try and fix it.

 How to fix problems in Boot Camp Assistant

 1. Free up space on your startup disk